IavnFGV/relay-hw-655/README.md

   ```
   ```
   Rule1
-  ON system#boot DO backlog; Var1 0; var5 0 ENDON
+  ON system#boot DO backlog; Var1 0; var5 0; var4 0 ENDON
   ON system#boot DO tmchatid 874778749 ENDON
   ON system#boot DO tmstate 1 ENDON
-  ON system#boot DO tmtoken TOKEN_HERE ENDON
+  ON system#boot DO tmtoken 7003711115:AAE-45tRl-7j8d74g_-inT4wPW2iFGoDt18 ENDON
   on System#Boot do Baudrate 9600 endon
   on Power1#State=1 do SerialSend5 A00101A2 endon
   on Power1#State=0 do SerialSend5 A00100A1 endon

+  on var2#state==11 do tmsend UPS: plug is OK.
+Electricity is here.
+Turning on. endon on var2#state==12 do tmsend UPS: PC relay is on.
+Turning on PC. endon on var2#state==13 do tmsend UPS: PC is ok.
+Moving to Wait Electricity outage. endon on var2#state==21 do tmsend UPS: plug is NOT RESPONSIBLE.
+Lets wait 1 minute and check router. endon on var2#state==22 do backlog; tmsend UPS: router is ok. returning to usual monitoring.; var2 20 endon on var2#state==23 do tmsend UPS: router is also Down.
+Waiting for PC shutdown. endon on var2#state==24 do tmsend UPS: PC is not responsible.
+Waiting 60 secs to shutdown UPS. endon on var2#state==25 do tmsend UPS: PC relay is down.
+Moving to Wait Electricity. endon
   ```
   ```
   Rule2